migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 Software Requirements

     Operating System: Linux or windows Arduino IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and SLAM development system to use
-    ROS2 or micro ROS) However the bot drives by itself with built-in obstacle avoidance alogorithim at first.
+    ROS2 or micro ROS) However the bot drives by itself with built-in obstacle avoidance alogorithim through its slave microcontoller that is ESP32.
     Programming Language: C++
 Obstacle avoidance system demo